ibm-mas/ansible-devops/docs/playbooks/fullstack-roks.md

 - `MAS_ENTITLEMENT_KEY`

 ## Optional environment variables
+- `IBMCLOUD_RESOURCEGROUP` creates an IBM Cloud resource group to be used, if none are passed, `Default` resource group will be used.
 - `W3_USERNAME` to enable access to pre-release development builds of MAS
 - `ARTIFACTORY_APIKEY`  to enable access to pre-release development builds of MAS
 - `KAFKA_CLUSTER_SIZE` to override the default configuration used (small)